OmooLab/BioxelNodes/README.md

 Bioxel Nodes is a Blender add-on for scientific volumetric data visualization.
 It using Blender's powerful Geometry Nodes | Cycles to process and render volumetric data.

+# About

 Before us, there have been many tutorials and add-ons for importing volumetric data into Blender.
 However, we found that there were many details that were not addressed in place, some scientific facts were ignored, and the volume rendering was not pretty enough.
 With Bioxel Nodes, you can easily import the volumetric data into Blender, and more importantly, it can quickly make a beautiful realistic rendering of it.

-Below are some examples with BioxelNodes.
+Below are some examples with Bioxel Nodes.
 Thanks to Cycles Render, the volumetric data can be rendered with great detail:

 ![gallery](docs/images/gallery.png)

+### Known limitations

+- Cannot read DICOM with multiple series.
+- Sections cannot be generated
+- Only sequence files are supported, packed volume data formats are not supported yet (will be supported soon)

 # Getting Started